 Organic is not the same as unrefined.
 The term "refine" means to purify or remove impurities.
 Any sugar available in stores, organic or not, is refined.
 During the refining process, the sucrose crystals are physically separated from impurities.
 Organic sugars are only slightly less refined than table sugar.

 Organic sugar is not healthier or nutritionally superior to their conventional (non-organic) counterparts.
 To compare, common organic sugars have 97 to 99% sucrose and table sugar has 99.95%.
 The remaining is mostly water in both sugars.
-One exception is organic cane molasses, which is a good source of minerals.
-Still, we do not consume enough to get the health benefits from it.
+All of them have a glycemic index around 60.
+An organic turbinado sugar does not provide more nutritive value than a regular turbinado.
+Organic powdered sugar is not healthier than a conventional powdered.

 Nutritionally speaking, organic sugars are not better than table sugar.
 We should choose them for their molasses flavor, crunchy texture, or our satisfaction, but not because of their nutritive value as they are not much different than table sugar.